Lady Gaga To Donate To 162 Classrooms In Communities Where Recent Mass Shootings Took Place

 — The Hill (@thehill) August 11, 2019

 The “Shallow” singer also teamed up with Prince William in 2017 to help encourage people to open up and discuss mental health issues, per The BBC.

 The two, who both admitted to varying degrees of past struggles with their own mental health, talked about changing the culture and stigma around mental illness.

-According to the report from Fox News, Gaga will fund 162 classrooms in total, which include 125 in El Paso, 23 in Gilroy, and 14 in Dayton to memorize those killed in the recent mass killings in the areas that left dozens dead.
+According to the report from Fox News, Gaga will fund a total of 162 classrooms, including 125 in El Paso, 23 in Gilroy and 14 in Dayton.
+These classrooms will reportedly memorize those killed in the recent mass killings in the areas in which dozens dead.

 Gaga, who is known to fans as “Mother Monster,” is no stranger to charity work.
-The singer is the head of the Born This Way Foundation, an organization that she founded in 2011 to help at-risk LGBTQ+ youth.
+The singer is the head of the Born This Way Foundation, an organization she founded in 2011 to help at-risk LGBTQ+ youth.
 The organization is named after the singer’s album and track of the same name, which likewise celebrates the LGBTQ+ community.

-The 33-year-old Oscar winner said that she hoped her donations would help inspire the students in the cities and bring their dreams to life.
+The 33-year-old Oscar winner said that she hopes her donations would help inspire students in the cities where they will learn and in which will bring their dreams to life.